 Only Sane Pet: Owlowiscious seems to have the most sense out of all the pets, not to mention more sense than the petsitter.

 Practical Currency: Played with; Spike is getting paid with jewels, something that isn't that practical in Real Life but, in-universe, is a dragon's favorite food.
 They're also valuable to ponies as well, but their individual worth is very difficult to calculate; the tiniest of Spike's gems (which would likely fit in even Angel's paw) is worth enough bits to buy an industrial-sized pet hairdryer, while the bigger gems are used to pay for a few train tickets and a tray of donuts.
+Further complicating matters is that Spike isn't using them as proper currency, but as bribes.
+Rather than getting the full measure of their value, Spike was just handing them over to make problems go away.
+All that one can say for certain is that a given jewel was enough to make a given problem disappear.

 Pro Bono Barter: As said above, Spike is getting paid with food (jewels) instead of bits, the show's normal currency.